-Spurred by Maynard’s decision and the resulting publicity, the Utah Legislature is now considering a death with dignity bill, HB121, called the Utah End of Life Options Act, that would allow terminally ill patients who meet certain requirements to request life-ending medication.
-A poll conducted in 2015 showed that 58% of Utah voters support death with dignity.
+Spurred by Maynard's decision and the resulting publicity, Utah lawmakers began introducing death with dignity legislation in 2015.
+Now in the 2022 legislative session, lawmakers are considering another aid-in-dying bill, HB74, called the Utah End of Life Options Act.
+If passed, the law would allow terminally ill patients who meet certain requirements to request life-ending medication.

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Utah's proposed law.

-“Death with dignity” is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
-Many people still think of this process as “assisted suicide” or “physician assisted suicide.”
-However, proponents of death with dignity argue that the term “suicide” doesn’t apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
-In fact, Utah’s proposed law states that terminating one’s life under the law is not suicide.
-(See HB121, Section 75-2c-117.)
+"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+Many people still think of this process as "assisted suicide" or "physician assisted suicide."
+However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
+In fact, Utah's proposed law states that terminating one's life under the law is not suicide.
+(See HB74, Sections 75-2c-117 and 76-5-205.)